kfmatovic716/CA-HOME-PRICE-PREDICTIONS---Final-Project/README.md

                 </ul>
                 <h4><strong>Assumptions</strong></h4>
                 <ul>
                     <li>Machine learning models do not perform with blank cells.
-Blanks occurred because some MLS's began to report pricing after certain periods e.g. 2003.</li>
+These can occur because some MLS's began to report pricing after certain periods e.g. 2003.</li>
                     <li>To remove blanks, we assigned a blank cell a value equal to to value in the same zip code 12 months later.</li>
                 </ul>
                 <h4><strong>Machine Learning Model Methodology</strong></h4>